 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

 The Airman and Family Readiness Center can help you with many of your financial questions and concerns.

-When it comes to deciding whether to open a local banking account or not, one needs to consider the possibility that off-base commercial and government agencies may not accept checks from off-island.
-The Pentagon Federal Credit Union is generally considered off-island because it only operates on the installation.
-You'll need to make the decision individually.
+When it comes to deciding whether to open a local banking account or not, you need to consider the possibility that off-base commercial and government agencies may not accept checks from off-island institutions.
+Local banks and credit unions are available in the community and you can discuss your banking needs with them.

 Major credit cards are widely accepted at local establishments and ATMs are available island-wide.

 The cost of living in Guam is higher than most places on the mainland.
 Due to Guam's location, resources can be limited and prices are higher.
 Utility costs vary widely depending on your electrical use and the type of cooling system in your home.